 *Note: If you are awarded financial aid after late fees have been applied to accounts (the 25th business day of each semester), you must pay the late fee out of pocket.

-- No, LSC will not be paying the other school you are attending.
-If you are attending another college and you are receiving your degree & aid from LSC, you will first have to fill out a Consortium Agreement.
+No, LSC will not be paying the other school you are attending.
+If you are attending another college and you are receiving your degree & aid from LSC, you will first have to fill out a Consortium Agreement located in Financial Aid Forms.
 LSC will then package you with aid for the credits approved at both schools.
 Your aid will first apply to your LSC bill and you will receive a refund for any overage you have.
 With that refund aid, it is your responsibility to pay your bill at your host school.

 If you are attending LSC as a guest and getting your financial aid/degree elsewhere, it is your responsibility to inform the LSC Financial aid office and to pay your LSC bill whether or not you get any refund financial aid at your home college.

 See: “I thought my financial aid was going to pay for everything.
 Why didn’t it?”

 We are required by the Department of Education to have multiple disbursements based on our loan default rate.

 See: “I applied for a loan and did all the steps to certify it.
 When do I get my loan money?”

 Please contact the Student Payment Office to have instructions emailed to your school email address.
 You will then be able to select your refund preference.

 Disbursement is when the financial aid is placed on student accounts.
 Refunds happen when there is an overage between LSC charges and the amount of financial aid that is received.

 Students cannot receive their financial aid until after the standard 5 day drop-add period.
 This is because students can still adjust their schedule during this period.
 Your financial aid funds are locked in after the drop-add period.
 We cannot send funds until you can no longer adjust your schedule.